24 March 2016

 The day started with our briefing at Wanaka HQ.
 Mountains we’d be flying over, glaciers we’d spot on the way, how we’d approach Milford Sound itself and our route back once we’d had our cruise on the fiord.
 And then it was time to get on board, strap in and wait for our flight captain to kick things off.
 A huge grin appeared on Nicky’s face.
 One that would remain there for the rest of the day.

-After numerous flights around SE Asia, and indeed across the Pacific to New Zealand, it was quite a liberating experience to feel the updraft of air on the wings of such a tiny aircraft, as we were propelled above the clear blue of Lake Wanaka towards the icy peaks of Mount Aspiring National Park.
+After numerous flights around southeast Asia, and indeed across the Pacific to New Zealand, it was quite a liberating experience to feel the updraft of air on the wings of such a tiny aircraft, as we were propelled above the clear blue of Lake Wanaka towards the icy peaks of Mount Aspiring National Park.

 The scenery was already fantastic enough to induce both of us to sway from side to side, not sure which of our own windows to look out of.
 Gradually the green pastures gave way to part-silted up estuaries of glacial rivers and bare mountainous rock.